zaphodb2002/how-to-adult/Design and Document the Quest System.md

 modified: NaN
 ---

-#available
 # Things to Do
-- [ ] New Quest: Think more about how to link daily, weekly, and monthly notes in missions and quests 🥄1 ⏫ ➕ 2023-04-06
+- [ ] New Quest: Think more about how to link daily, weekly, and monthly notes in missions and quests  #bureaucracy 🥄+1 ⏫ ➕ 2023-04-06
 	- My perception of time is bad, a hallmark of ADHD.
 This could help with that.
 	- Monthly and weekly notes are supposed to show zoomed out perspective.
 However, dataviews don't make links.
 Need some hard links in there.
 - [ ] Create the first mission for this quest 🥄1 ➕ 2023-03-31